Are you looking for a multi-process machine that can offer you reliable 3 in 1 performance?

 The Build Quality

+The accessories that come with it are of the same quality and it actually explains the price.
+You can start working with it immediately after unboxing it as it is made for serious work.
 Probably the best accessory is the MDX™-100 MIG gun that comes with the A ccuLockMDX consumable system.

 To close my Miller 220 review I have to say that this truly is an exceptional welding unit.
 It is a class above compared to some similar welders on the market.
 Given the fact that it can offer exceptional TIG and Stick and MIG welding with AC/DC as well. and perform well at the same time, puts this welder in front of the others.